Man is investigated in Germany on suspicion of having taken 87 anti-Covid vaccines - News

 Now, investigations will try to find out who the man’s possible clients were and the total number of vaccines he took, as there are indications that the number is even higher than 87.

-It is believed that the purchasers of vaccination passports are anti-vaccination people, but they do not want to be restricted because they do not have the documents.
+Vaccination passport buyers are believed to be anti-vaccination people, but who do not want to be restricted by not having the document.

-The state of Saxony, according to the Deutsche Wellehas only 64.5% of the population fully vaccinated, a level below the national average, which is 75%.
+The state of Saxony, according to Deutsche Welle, has only 64.5% of the population fully vaccinated, lower than the national average, which is 75%.